byt3crafter/tradepilot/docs/PROP_FIRM_FEATURES.md

 ## Overview

-JTradePilot now includes two major features specifically designed to help prop firm traders pass their challenges and get funded:
+## Recent Updates

+- **Dashboard Restoration**: The dashboard has been restored to its original design, featuring the "Equity", "Profit Target", and "Max Loss" cards.
+- **Challenge Progress**: The "Challenge Progress" feature is now integrated into the dashboard without duplicating the main metrics card.
+- **PDF Export**: The compliance report export functionality has been fixed to ensure valid PDF generation.
+It is accessible via the document icon in the dashboard header.
+- **Landing Page**: The landing page navigation has been optimized to prevent white flashes during page transitions.

+## Features

-1. **Real-Time Drawdown Calculator** - Live tracking of challenge progress with automatic compliance monitoring
+1. **Real-Time Drawdown Calculator**:
+   - Tracks equity, profit targets, and drawdown limits in real-time.
+   - Visual progress bars for quick status checks.

-2. **Compliance PDF Export** - Professional PDF reports for prop firm submission
+2. **Compliance PDF Export**:
+   - Generates a professional PDF report for prop firm challenges.
+   - Includes trade history, compliance checklist, and executive summary.
+   - Accessible via the "Export Report" button in the dashboard header.

 These features support popular prop firms including:
 - FTMO